Skip to content

 Static assets

-The Vite build outputs to host/client_app/dist/.
+The Vite build outputs to static/dist/ (the app mounts the static/ dir at /static, so built assets live under /static/dist/).
 Serve these via the reverse proxy directly (not through Uvicorn) for better performance:

 nginx